MBTA Commuter Rail: Locomotive fleet

-As of October 2024, the MBTA owned 109 locomotives.
-Of these, 87 were in active passenger service.
-Eleven were undergoing rebuild, six awaiting repairs, and five retired or out of service.
+As of February 2026, the MBTA owned 109 locomotives.
+Of these, 98 were in active passenger service.
+Two were undergoing rebuild, eight awaiting repairs, and three retired or out of service.
 All passenger locomotives are equipped with head end power.
 Rebuilding of 37 F40PH-2C and F40PHM-2C locomotives to F40PH-3C class by MotivePower (MPI) began in 2017; other older locomotives are also being rebuilt by MPI or in-house.
-As of October 2025, the MBTA plans to acquire new locomotives to replace the older existing locomotives.
+The 40 HSP46 locomotives will be sent to Wabtec for rebuilding as well.
+As of February 2026, the MBTA plans to acquire 10 new battery-electric locomotives for electrified Providence Line service, and another 10 new diesel locomotives compliant with EPA Tier 4 emissions regulations for service on other lines, with options for an additional 50 locomotives of either type.